-7 Things That Happen to Your Body When You Give Up Milk
+What Happens To Your Body When You Give Up Dairy

 Mom always said, “Drink your milk.”
 But Mom also told us a lot of other things about our health that didn’t turn out to be true.
 (Our faces never did freeze like that.)

 Now, I’m still a big believer that milk can be great for some diets—it’s high in protein, good for blood pressure, and an excellent source of Vitamin D and bone-friendly calcium.
 But I’ve also seen that cutting down on milk can result in an almost immediate reduction in your waist size for some people, as your gut becomes less bloated and your belly flattens out rapidly.
 “I saw results almost immediately,” said Martha Chesler, one of our original test panelists, who lost 7 inches off her waist in six weeks.
 A flat belly isn’t the only benefit.
 Check out some of the amazing things that happen to your body when you give up the cow juice, and then don't miss more ways for how to flatten your belly with these 20 Ways to Beat the Bloat.

 You'll lose weight